 Table 5.18.
 Flame clusters with a verb in non-metaphoric dataset

 Bursts (as opposed to burst) and burns are both unique to the non-metaphoric dataset.
 It is of interest that none of the clusters above contain flame as an item, despite occurring in the flame dataset.
 This is because of a large variety of intervening adjectives that premodify flame (burst into a great/huge/blue flame), as was also the case with burst into above.
-This may be a distinguishing feature between the two uses generally, and will be explored in more detail in the following subsection.
+This may be a distinguishing feature between the two uses generally, and will be explored in more detail in the following sub-section.

 Finally, of interest amongst the non-metaphoric verb collocates are seemed and looked.
-Both verbs are semantically related to PERCEPTION and it could be predicted, would be more likely to be associated with metaphoric instances, as was the case with cultivated in the previous study.
+Both verbs are semantically related to perception and it could be predicted, would be more likely to be associated with metaphoric instances, as was the case with cultivated in the previous study.
 Looking at the concordance data, the majority of instances of seemed occur in a separate clause from flame, most often referring to the light or visibility from a candle or lamp (e.g. in which dimly burned a flashlight, whose flickering flame scarcely seemed to render visible the scanty furniture the room).
-This is also the case for looked, where PERCEPTION is related to the light of the flame (e.g. I struck a match and by its flame looked at my watch).
+This is also the case for looked, where perception is related to the light of the flame (e.g. I struck a match and by its flame looked at my watch).

 To summarise then, whilst the majority of lexical verb collocates remain unique to each dataset, there is overlap with burst.
 However, both semantically and colligationally the instances in either set can be distinguished from each other (if not in the concordance line then with more co-text given).
 Kindled, fan and fanned, frequent in the metaphoric set, always refer to emotion.
-There is also evidence of negative pragmatic association with the lemma fan* + flame.
+There is also evidence of negative semantic prosody with the lemma fan* + flame.
 In the non-metaphoric set there is both more variety and higher frequency amongst items.
-Semantically, the verbs are related to MOVEMENT (burst, spread, burn) or PERCEPTION (saw, seemed, looked), the reason for this latter group being that flame is referring to light and thus visibility.
+Semantically, the verbs are related to movement (burst, spread, burn) or perception (saw, seemed, looked), the reason for this latter group being that flame is referring to light and thus visibility.
 Thus whilst physicality is still a characteristic of non-metaphoric instances (locative prepositions, concrete nouns, verbs depicting physical action), levels of abstraction, mostly referring to emotion, are characteristic amongst the metaphoric instances of flame.

 5.2.4 Adjective collocates